GoLearnToCode/kiei925-spring17/workbook/heroku.md

 $ `heroku create [name]`

-The [name] is your requested subdomain, i.e. `myapp.heroku.com`.
+The [name] is your requested subdomain, i.e. `myapp` for requesting `myapp.heroku.com`.
 If you do not request one, Heroku will invent a subdomain for you.
 If you do try to request a subdomain... good luck.
 You're competing against thousands of other Heroku customers for subdomains, so you might not get the name you want.

 ### 4. Deploy your code